top of page

 LEGAL PERSONALITY

-1. Decolonize, protect, and build a competitive economy that drives sustainable change in the fashion value chain.
+1. Decolonize, Safeguard, and Cultivate a Single and Diverse Competitive Economy, that promotes sustainable transformation throughout the fashion value chain.

-2. Increase Africa's global manufacturing output beyond 1.9% while promoting inclusive social, environmental, and economic growth.
+2. Boost Africa's Global Manufacturing Output beyond the 1.5% estimate set by UNIDO in 2020, while promoting inclusive social, environmental, and digital economic development.

 Membership of the Assembly: